 Financial institutions must take the specific circumstances regarding these countries into account when taking AML/CFT measures.

-If necessary, the FATF will review its warning lists at its next plenary meeting (in October 2020 or February 2021).
+If necessary, the FATF will review its warning lists at its next plenary meeting (in February 2021).
 Due to the COVID-19 situation, the process may be delayed.

 - Exchange transaction